listener-js/listener/docs/README.md

 }
 ```

-Identifier passing is handled automatically for ["connected" listeners](#connect-listeners).
+Identifier passing happens automatically for ["connected" listeners](#connect-listeners).
 If you manually call another listener within a listener function, you should pass the current `id` down to it:

 ```ts
 class MyClass {